 A while ago a local gentleman was clearing out his garage when he unearthed a forgotten box of cricket memorabilia and contacted Andrew Bailey, former chairman of Chaddesden Historical Group, to see if he would be interested in taking care of the items.
 Andrew quickly agreed and was soon in possession of what turned out to be some fifty years' worth of documents, etc., relating to the now defunct Chaddesden Cricket Club [Note 1].
-Earlier this year Andrew very kindly gave me access to this archive and the following article is largely based upon an analysis of the material.
+Andrew very kindly gave me access to this archive and the following article is largely based upon an analysis of the material.

 The Derby Evening Telegraph of 20 April 2002 reported how the cricket club had disbanded only a week before the start of the season because of a lack of players.
 A further article on 24 May 2002 briefly commented on the history of the club, advising that it was 152 years old and thus founded in 1850.
 Although I cannot substantiate the supposed foundation date, the discovery of archives covering a fifty year period of the club's history represents a find of significant importance.

 The earliest document in the archive is a membership card for Chaddesden Athletic Cricket Club covering the 1933 season (Fig. 1) which states that Charles Carlin (of Moor Grange, Morley Road) was the club president.

 Fig 1: Chaddesden Cricket Club membership card 1933